 How We Support Scouts with Special Needs

-Every Scout deserves an opportunity to participate, be respected, and treated as the rest of their friends in the unit.
+Every Scout deserves an opportunity to participate, be respected, and treated like the rest of their friends in the unit.
 While special needs units do exist, youth are best served in their local unit alongside their friends.
 To the fullest extent possible, Scouts with special needs are given the opportunity to take part in all den, patrol, pack, troop, and district activities.
+Some Scouts may require extra time and attention to achieve skills, and greater patience may be necessary to guide these Scouts, but the reward of success can make it all worthwhile!
+Clear communication with parents, an understanding of the special needs, and additional training opportunities can all be helpful to unit leadership.

 ADVANCEMENT